 - For the first twelve months after the product is GA (generally available), SQL Server will have a Cumulative Update every month, containing the latest fixes and improvements.

-- After the first twelve months, the release cadence will drop to quarterly for the next four years of mainstream support, unless there is an important security fix that needs to be deployed.
+- After the first twelve months, the release cadence will drop to bi-weekly (every two months) for the next two years of mainstream support, unless there is an important security fix that needs to be deployed.
 For previous versions of SQL Server, up to and including SQL Server 2016, CUs were released every two months, so this new schedule gives more time for testing a CU once it’s released.

 - Customers on the GDR (General Distribution Release) release cycle will only get important security and corruption fixes, as before.
 You can switch to the standard CU release cadence any time, but once you do, you can’t switch back to GDR.